greggman/html5bytebeat/README.md

 to put what you need in the expression itself.

 I then found a `funcbeat` in which instead of an expression you pass it a function body.
-AFAICT the advantage is you can write actual code and declare other functions and data.
+AFAICT the advantage is you can write code and declare other functions and data vs having to squeeze everything into an expression with commas.
 For example:

 ```js
 const notes = [261.62, 329.628, 391.995, 523.25, 391.995, 329.628, 261.62, 261.62, 1, 1];